-Is it possible to make a delicious, flavorful soup with only 6 ingredients?
+Is it possible to make a delicious, info flavorful soup with only 6 ingredients?
 I think so.
 And I think this might be my new favorite soup.
 I know I say that in almost every post, but this one’s just so good!
 And so easy.
 6 ingredients, one pot and 30 minutes.
 Besides, it’s covered in melty, broiled cheese.
 Who can resist that on a cool day?
 No one!

 I’ve actually been avoiding the kitchen since Thanksgiving — those 48 hours of cooking and standing and cleaning kind of took it out of me.
 So, instead of my usual weekend in the kitchen, I spent my time off putting up our Christmas tree, riding my bike in the Everglades (down a bike trail lined with real, live Gators!), and reading on the couch.
 It was fabulous!